 Zavvi’s US store has the 4k SteelBook edition of Apocalypse Now listed for $43.49 (SRP: $53.99).
 The retailer shows the metal case in high resolution but only the front cover (assuming this is the final artwork as Zavvi often warns that “artwork is subject to change”).
 It would be great if Best Buy were to sell this SteelBook as well, but they’re having issues with correctly listing even the standard 4k version.

 Apocalypse Now: Final Cut releases to Ultra HD Blu-ray on Aug.
-27, 2019 (Aug.
-26 from Zavvi).
+27, 2019 (the Zavvi SteelBook pushed to Sept.
+16).
 The 4-disc edition includes three cuts of the film: The Final Cut (183 minutes), Redux Extended Cut (202 minutes), and Theatrical Version (153 minutes) as well as new and previously-released bonus material.

 Get more details including video, audio, and extras in our Apocalypse Now 4k Blu-ray announcement.